Create Word Document in Blazor

 NOTE

-Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet feed, you also have to add “Syncfusion.Licensing” assembly reference and include a license key in your projects.
-Please refer to this link to know about registering Syncfusion license key in your application to use our components.
+Starting with v16.2.0.x, if Syncfusion® assemblies are referenced from trial setup or from the NuGet feed, the “Syncfusion.Licensing” assembly reference must also be added and a license key included in projects.
+Refer to this link to know about registering Syncfusion® license key in an application to use Syncfusion components.

 @page "/DocIO"